Cuprate/cuprate/database/README.md

 | Filename    | Purpose |
 |-------------|---------|
 | `data.redb` | Main data file

+TODO: document DB on remote filesystem (does redb allow this?)

 ## `sanakirja`
 [`sanakirja`](https://docs.rs/sanakirja) was a candidate as a backend, however there were problems with maximum value sizes.